AhMmedMahmoud/AOSP/README_PI.md

-### OSP Android 16 for Raspberry Pi 4 and Raspberry Pi 5.
+### AOSP Android 16 for Raspberry Pi 4 and Raspberry Pi 5.

 ***